 Amazon has specific criteria for removing negative feedback.
 Amazon will remove a rating if it uses profane language, reveals too much information about the seller, or is actually a product review.
 Feedback removal requests can be submitted through the Amazon Feedback Manager in Seller Central.

 Oftentimes, a negative rating will fail to meet Amazon's criteria for automatic removal.
 This leaves the seller with two basic options: do nothing or try to resolve the issue.
 Amazon encourages sellers to listen to Amazon customer feedback and seek to understand why they are unhappy.
 Immediately posting a public reply that you're looking into the issue and will contact the customer directly can show other shoppers that you take this feedback seriously.

 Buyers have 60 calendar days (from the date of leaving the feedback) to remove the negative feedback that they provided.
 Sellers should work with buyers to resolve the problem that led to a negative rating.
 Once the situation is resolved, the buyer can remove the negative feedback (or take no action).

 Staying on top of your seller reputation is a key step to being successful on Amazon.
-Keeping a close eye on the Feedback Manager in Seller Central is one way to monitor for new ratings.
+Keeping a close eye on the Amazon Feedback Manager in Seller Central is one way to monitor for new ratings.

-In addition, using a feedback tool like FeedbackFive can elevate your responsiveness to customer ratings.
+In addition, using an Amazon feedback service like FeedbackFive can elevate your responsiveness to customer ratings.
 FeedbackFive sends you text and email notifications for issues that require your immediate attention.
-In addition, you'll receive a daily feedback summary email that provides a big picture overview of recent activity.
-You can also log in to FeedbackFive for interactive charts, graphs and reports that provide a data-driven approach to reputation management on Amazon.
+In addition, you'll receive a daily feedback summary email that provides a big-picture overview of recent activity and your Amazon feedback history.